OpeOnikute/opeonikute.github.io/posts/node-js-in-flames.md

 - Use the perf report to generate a flame-graph.
 - Interpret the flame-graph to see what function/code path is using up CPU.

 To help create an actual scenario, I have added the code to [a sample Github repository](https://github.com/OpeOnikute/node-example-flamegraph).
+In the NodeJS code there is a function that hogs CPU and increases the overrall time taken to process requests, making it problematic.
 I encourage you to clone the repo and follow along so you gain basic practical experience.

 With each scenario there are two options - manual and with the sample repo.
 If you are trying to profile on your own application, you can try the manual option(s).
 If you're just exploring and want to learn, use the sample repo.